 Sometimes, not all medical outcomes come out as expected.
 In some cases, additional harm or injuries result from necessary treatments; This does not mean that an unsatisfactory experience or result-malpractice took place.
 The provider must have been negligent in either treating or diagnosing an injury or condition to be held liable under the law.
 In some cases, inadequate medical treatment and even mistakes don’t constitute harm.
 In legal lawsuits, the court will listen to what a doctor with a similar background would’ve done had they been in the same scenario.
 If you want to prove your claim, you must show that a reasonable doctor faced with the same circumstance would have acted in a different way that would have likely prevented the damages.

 In a medical malpractice lawsuit, a medical expert may have to testify in such a case.
 The professional should show they would have approached things differently to prevent an injury or damage to a patient.
 For instance, he or she may say that they would have ordered a biopsy or any relevant medical testing to prevent misdiagnosis.
 Additionally, they may also say that they warned a patient of the treatment risks or that they would’ve prescribed a different treatment regimen for the presenting condition.
 This is why a court will ask for testimony from doctors.
-There are plenty of medical treatments available, and a doctor will make a different decision based on a different situation.
+There are plenty of med mal insurance carriers, and a doctor will make a different decision based on a different situation.
 This is why you should work with the right witnesses.

 The negligence caused you harm